tripledoublev/CV/index.md

 ### Current position (since March 2021)
 - Web Specialist and Multimedia Coordinator with the Digital Initiatives at the McGill University Library
+    * **HTML, CSS**
-    * Implement front-end solutions for a variety of Library sites by using the University's Design System
+        - Implement components for a variety of custom Library websites with the [McGill Design System](https://gitlab.ncs.mcgill.ca/wsg-public/mcgill-ds)
-    * Design web exhibitions and other Library websites (HTML, CSS)
+        - Design and program interfaces for Drupal and Wordpress-based web exhibitions and other Library websites
+    * **Communications and coordination**
-    * Facilitate communications between developers and librarians.
+        - Facilitate communications between developers and librarians.
-    * Contribute to Sprint planning
+        - Tracking issues and processes with Jira, Confluence and Bitbucket
+    * **Improvements, best practices and redesigns**
-    * Ensure the Library's UI and UX practices meet the latest accessibility standards.
+        - Ensure the Library's websites meet the latest accessibility standards.

-### Previous positions
- - 2019 - 2020 Production & Operations Manager at Fablab inc a 3d printing start-up
- - 2012 - 2018 Project manager for Reforestation projects with multiple Canadian Silviculture companies
+        - Tracking and visualizations of usage statistics
+        - Content audit and UX research

 ### Key skills
 - Critical & strategic thinking